httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A _file_ is a collection of bytes that a client intends to upload to a server.
 Additional metadata, such as a filename or media type, may be associated with it.
 A file is often stored as a static block of data on disk or in memory, but in the context of this document, a file can also be dynamically streamed from another source (e.g. a live video recording) or generated on-demand (e.g. a multipart-encoded form).
 Depending on the source of the file data, the file's length may be known upfront or be discovered once the end of the file has been reached.

-An _upload resource_ is a temporary resource on the server that facilitates the upload of one file.
-The upload resource is created when the upload begins and allows the client to resume the specific upload after interruptions.
+An _upload resource_ is a temporary resource on the server that created for the upload of one file ({{upload-resource}}) and facilitates the resumption of the specific upload after interruptions.

 The upload resource is separate from the _target resource_, which is the resource responsible for processing the uploaded file.
 The upload begins by creating an upload resource through a request to the target resource.

 # Overview

-Resumable uploads are supported in HTTP through use of a temporary resource, the _upload resource_, that is separate from the resource being uploaded to, the _target resource_, and specific to that upload.
+Resumable uploads are supported in HTTP through use of a temporary resource, the _upload resource_ {{upload-resource}}, that is separate from the resource being uploaded to, the _target resource_, and specific to that upload.
 By interacting with the upload resource, a client can retrieve the current offset of the upload ({{offset-retrieving}}), append to the upload ({{upload-appending}}), and cancel the upload ({{upload-cancellation}}).

 The remainder of this section uses an example of a file upload to illustrate different interactions with the upload resource.
 Note, however, that HTTP message exchanges use representation data (see {{Section 8.1 of HTTP}}), which means that resumable uploads can be used with many forms of content -- not just static files.